 “All great literature is subversive if not downright revolutionary” says John Marsden.
 “It’s important for novelists to challenge false thinking, to question, to blaze trails.”

-Scott Westerfeld argued that his work was not designed to manipulate the political preferences of adolescents, but rather to provide them with a forum to discuss issues and strategies for political activism and social change.
+Scott Westerfeld argues that his work is not designed to manipulate the political preferences of adolescents, but rather to provide them with a forum to discuss issues and strategies for political activism and social change.

-In the novel “I am David” Anne Holm has her character say: “can’t you understand that children have a right to know everything that’s true?
+In the novel “I am David” Anne Holm’s protagonist says “Can’t you understand that children have a right to know everything that’s true?
 If there’s danger you have to recognize it or else you can’t take care of yourself.”

-And so, in the style of G. J. Chesterton we might say …
+And so, in the style of G. K. Chesterton we might say …